- Pizza Dough Windowpane Test

 There’s no guarantee that your pizza will end up faulty if you skip this test, but it will lower your chances of getting a tasty and satisfactory pizza.

-This is most especially if you’re not that knowledgeable yet in kneading dough, more so in baking a DIY pizza.
+This is especially especially if you’re not yet knowledgeable in kneading dough, more so in baking a DIY pizza.

 That said, it’s evident that skipping the test means opening your dish to risks like having pizza that is too flat, unappetizing, or uneatable.